One of the most common questions pet owners have is, “Can I give my dog human vitamins?”

 The Bottom Line

-So, if you’re asking the question, “Can I give my dog human vitamins?” the answer is “yes.”
-As long as you get the OK from your vet, it will be safe to do so.
+So, if you’re asking the question, “Can I give my dog human vitamins?” the answer is “yes, as long as you get the OK from your vet, it will be safe to do so.
+However, there are supplements made specifically for dogs and their unique nutritional needs, which may be a better option.

 Again, you’ll need to talk to your veterinarian first before giving anything to your pet.